TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          - Values must not contain "," (comma) and "\|" (vertical bar).
 If you want to use "authMode" you should also refrain from using ":" (colon).

-         - Third value is an optional icon.Default from "t3lib/gfx/" but if prepended with "../" it will be taken from any PATH\_site directory.
+         - Third value is an optional icon.
+Default path is :file:`typo3/sysext/t3skin/icons/gfx/`.
+For custom icons use a path prepended with "EXT:" to refer to an image file found inside an extension.
-           You can also prepend the files "ext/" and "sysext/" if they are in global extension directories.
-And finally - taking precedence over any other value - files prepended with "EXT:" will be found in the respective extension.

          - Fourth value is an optional description text.
 This is only shown when the list is shown by renderMode "checkbox".